Rachel E. Rosenbloom

 Professor Rosenbloom teaches and writes in the area of immigration law and policy.
-She is Associate Dean for Experiential Education.
+She also serves as associate dean for experiential education.
 Her recent scholarship has focused on the intersection of criminal law and immigration law, the possibilities and limits of transnational legal advocacy in advancing the rights of deportees, and the role of race and immigration in the historical development of US citizenship law.

 Professor Rosenbloom’s legal career includes practicing union-side labor law at the Boston firm Segal Roitman.
 From 2002 to 2004, she served as a law clerk to the Hon.
 Morris E. Lasker in US District Court.
 Prior to her legal career, Professor Rosenbloom was a research and advocacy associate at the International Gay and Lesbian Human Rights Commission, where she documented human rights violations based on sexual orientation, gender identity and HIV status.